freeskylier/lier/En-Manual-Proxy-Configuration.md

 way.

-If you would prefer to manually set your proxy settings, however, you can do so in the Lantern Dashboard "Under the Hood" panel.
+If you would prefer to manually set your proxy settings, however, you can do so in the Lantern Dashboard "Settings" panel.
 First, select "Open Dashboard" from the Lantern menu item on OSX (top bar on your screen) or the system tray on Windows (icons at the lower right).
-Then select "Under the Hood" and uncheck the checkbox for using Lantern as the system proxy.
+Then select "Settings" and uncheck the checkbox for using Lantern as the system proxy.

 If you do this, you then have to manually configure your proxy settings if you want to use Lantern.